mrjones2014/legendary.nvim/README.md

 - Anonymous mappings -- show mappings/commands in the finder without having `legendary.nvim` handle creating them
 - Uses `vim.ui.select()` so it can be hooked up to a fuzzy finder using something like [dressing.nvim](https://github.com/stevearc/dressing.nvim) for a VS Code command palette like interface
 - Execute normal, insert, and visual mode keymaps, commands, and autocommands, when you select them
-- Show your most recently executed keymap, command, or autocmd at the top when triggered via `legendary.nvim` (can be disabled via config)
+- Show your most recently executed keymap, command, function or autocmd at the top when triggered via `legendary.nvim` (can be disabled via config)
-- Buffer-local keymaps, commands, and autocmds only appear in the finder for the current buffer
+- Buffer-local keymaps, commands, functions and autocmds only appear in the finder for the current buffer
 - Help execute commands that take arguments by prefilling the command line instead of executing immediately
 - Search built-in keymaps and commands along with your user-defined keymaps and commands (may be disabled in config).
 Notice some missing?
 Comment on [this discussion](https://github.com/mrjones2014/legendary.nvim/discussions/89) or submit a PR!
 - A `legendary.helpers` module to help create lazily-evaluated keymaps and commands.
 Have an idea for a new helper?
 Comment on [this discussion](https://github.com/mrjones2014/legendary.nvim/discussions/90) or submit a PR!